Semantic Web

-The Semantic Web, sometimes known as Web 3.0 (not to be confused with Web3), is an extension of the World Wide Web through standards set by the World Wide Web Consortium (W3C).
+The Semantic Web, sometimes known as Web 3.0, is an extension of the World Wide Web through standards set by the World Wide Web Consortium (W3C).
 The goal of the Semantic Web is to make Internet data machine-readable.

 To enable the encoding of semantics with the data, technologies such as Resource Description Framework (RDF) and Web Ontology Language (OWL) are used.
 These technologies are used to formally represent metadata.
 For example, ontology can describe concepts, relationships between entities, and categories of things.
 These embedded semantics offer significant advantages such as reasoning over data and operating with heterogeneous data sources.

 These standards promote common data formats and exchange protocols on the Web, fundamentally the RDF.
 According to the W3C, "The Semantic Web provides a common framework that allows data to be shared and reused across application, enterprise, and community boundaries."
 The Semantic Web is therefore regarded as an integrator across different content and information applications and systems.

+History

 The term was coined by Tim Berners-Lee for a web of data (or data web) that can be processed by machines—that is, one in which much of the meaning is machine-readable.
 While its critics have questioned its feasibility, proponents argue that applications in library and information science, industry, biology and human sciences research have already proven the validity of the original concept.

 Berners-Lee originally expressed his vision of the Semantic Web in 1999 as follows:

 The 2001 Scientific American article by Berners-Lee, Hendler, and Lassila described an expected evolution of the existing Web to a Semantic Web.
 In 2006, Berners-Lee and colleagues stated that: "This simple idea…remains largely unrealized".

 In 2013, more than four million Web domains (out of roughly 250 million total) contained Semantic Web markup.